shyyhs/CourseraParallelCorpusMining/README.md

 3. Use Machine Translation and sentence embedding combined with DP to extract parallel sentence pair in document pairs.
 4. Multistage fine-tuning techniques to leverage out-of- and in- domain data to train a MT system for lectures domain translation.

-## Others

-We will update data of other language pairs and larger dataset later.

 ## Contact
 If you have any question, please contact song@nlp.ist.i.kyoto-u.ac.jp